chrismbirmingham/hci-face/docs/troubleshooting.md

 This is a record of all the errors that have cropped up and how they were fixed.

 #### Address already in use
-If the address of the mkdocs is already in use, you can change the dev_addr parameter in mkdocs.yml
+If the address of the mkdocs is already in use, you can change the dev_addr parameter in mkdocs.ym

 ## Frontend Troubleshooting